The Benefits of a Central AC Unit

 Condensate Drain Line

-If your condensation drain line is blocked by algae, mold, or bugs, the water that collects on the evaporator coil won’t be able to flush away.
-This could lead to flooding in your basement, water damage to your home, and mold and mildew growth.
-The float switch in your indoor coil will shut off the system when it detects a blocked drain line.
+If your condensation drain line is blocked by mold, algae or bugs, the water collected on the evaporator coil will not be able to be flushed away.
+This could lead to flooding of your basement, water damage to your home, and mold and mildew growth.
+In order to prevent this, the float switch located near your indoor evaporator coil will shut off the system when it determines that the drain line is clogged.